theneva/dissertation/src/method.md

 ## Limitations of the triangulation

+TODO: Write more here, and move the entire subchapter to the end of the discussion (evaluate the entire method under one subchapter: _Limitations of this study_, or something)

 Individual limitations of the interview-based case study and the implementation project have been discussed in their respective subchapters.
 However, the particular set and ordering may also impact the results.
 Learning how a single company accomplishes something may have influenced the implementation project.
 TODO: This sentence isn't going anywhere.
 Do I need it?
+"Probably not!"